hipe/tmx/lib/skylab/test-support/doc/issues/017-an-introduction-to-regret.md

 # an introduction to regret :[#017]

+(ideas here are finally beginning to age somewhat: [#001.A] contextualizes this whole node.)

 as the name suggests, you might really regret this. (this was [#tm-019].)

-the Regret module is an alternate way to do something like rspec's shared_contexts but with an implementation that is in some ways more straightforward, orthogonal, transparent and opaque; while in other ways possibly beign too opaque, unless you really study this document.
+the Regret module is an alternate way to do something like rspec's "shared contexts" but with an implementation that is in some ways more straightforward, orthogonal, transparent and opaque; while in other ways possibly being too opaque, unless you really study this document.

 Regret represents a distillation of patterns and conventions that was developed and refined while making the thousands of sprawling tests for this